720kb/ndm/doc/CONTRIBUTE.md

 ### How to contribute

 - Fork this repository
+- open the project folder in your IDE
 - Make your changes to the files you intend to change
 - Commit the changes to your forked repo
 - Create a Pull request
 - Done!

+To run the app while developing [is this simple](https://github.com/720kb/ndm/blob/master/doc/DEVELOP.md)

 ### Which programming languages